 All students accessing SUNY facilities for any in-person classes or activities must be fully vaccinated against COVID-19, with limited exception.
 A booster is strongly encouraged but not required.

 On-campus JCC students are required to submit proof of COVID-19 vaccination and all other required immunizations to the Health Center to avoid academic withdrawal from all on-campus courses, financial liability, or negative impacts on financial aid status.
+Requests for medical and religious exemptions for the spring semester were due January 12, 2023 for review.

 COVID-19 vaccination includes: